 How can I determine the water pressure of my bathroom?

 The best way to determine the water pressure of your bathroom is to enlist the help of a professional plumber.
 They will be equipped with a specially designed pressure gauge tool.
 In addition they will also be experienced enough to take into account the gravity system as well as look at other factors such as the direction of the pipe network.

 In general, there are three main type of water system that could exist in your home:

 Low pressure gravity systems feature a cold water storage tank which is generally housed in the roof, as well as an additional hot water cylinder.
-Bar rating is determined by the distance at which the taps are placed in relation to the water system which assumes that every one metre drop from the water tank will generally equate to a 0.1 Bar of pressure.
-This means that upstairs bathrooms will have lower water pressure than their downstairs counterparts.
+Bar rating is determined by the distance at which the taps are placed in relation to the water system.
+This assumes that every one metre drop from the water tank will generally equate to a 0.1 Bar of pressure.
+Therefore meaning that upstairs bathrooms will have lower water pressure than their downstairs counterparts.